freedomofpress/securedrop/docs/journalist.rst

           mean extra steps each time you want to login.
 With practice, you will become increasingly comfortable with the process.

-To use the *Journalist Interface*, you will visit a Tor hidden service address in the Tor Browser.
-By design, this hidden service address is only accessible from your *Journalist Workstation*; it will not work in Tor Browser on another computer, unless explicitly configured with an access token.
+To use the *Journalist Interface*, you will visit a Tor Onion Service address in the Tor Browser.
+By design, this Onion Service address is only accessible from your *Journalist Workstation*; it will not work in Tor Browser on another computer, unless explicitly configured with an access token.